'MAKING THE BEST OF IT' Staff prepare dinner warm food 1

 Thanks to instructors and a group of workers who stayed the night, students had been stored cozy within the health club on cots, tucked below Red Cross blankets donated with the aid of a nearby health center, and served a hot dinner of her earrings and french fries.

-Cleveland ISD is closed Thursday.
+Cleveland ISD is closed on Thursday.

 New Caney ISD

-At New Caney High School, people inside the building said a minimum of several inches of water inside hallways and lecture rooms.
+At New Caney High School, people said a minimum of several inches of water inside hallways and lecture rooms.
 Students may be determined Tuesday nighttime at that campus and Porter High School.
 The district stated that all 1,850 students on the campuses had been safe and that there was no important flooding at either campus.

 Humble ISD